mlflow/mlflow/docs/source/model-registry.rst

         description="This model version is a scikit-learn random forest containing 100 decision trees" )

-As well as adding or updating a description of a specific version of the model, you can rename an existing registered model.
+As well as adding or updating a description of a specific version of the model, you can rename an existing registered model using :meth:`~mlflow.tracking.MlflowClient.rename_registered_model`.

 .. code-block:: py